Home Exemption And Other Common Tax Relief Programs

 - Your ownership is recorded at the Bureau of Conveyances, State Department of Land and Natural Resources, in Honolulu on or before September 30 preceding the tax year for which you claim the exemption.
 In the case of a lease, the document must indicate that the lessee has a lease for residential purposes for a term of five years or more and will pay all property taxes;

-- You file a claim for home exemption (BFS-RPA-E-8-10.3) with the Real Property Assessment Division on or before September 30 preceding the tax year for which you claim the exemption.
+- You file a claim for home exemption online or fill out Form (BFS-RPA-E-8-10.3) with the Real Property Assessment Division on or before September 30 preceding the tax year for which you claim the exemption.

 Property held in a company name, such as an LLC, may not receive a home exemption.
 Call our office at (808) 768-3799 for more information.